Record temps posted amid Southwest heatwave

 (NewsNation) — As summer gatherings ramp up and Americans head outdoors, the National Weather Service issued a warning Sunday about a heatwave sweeping across the American Southwest.

-Phoenix, Las Vegas, Denver and California’s Death Valley all posted record temperatures on Saturday.
+Phoenix, Las Vegas, Denver and California’s Death Valley all posted record temperatures Saturday.

 Las Vegas tied a record for the day set in 1956, with temperatures soaring to 109 F.